humansensinglab/ITI-GEN/README.md

     --class-list 'a headshot of a person wearing eyeglasses' 'a headshot of a person'
 ```
 - `--img_folder`: the image folder that you want to evaluate.
 - `--class_list`: the class prompts used for evaluation, separated by a space.
 The length of the list depends on the number of category combinations for different attributes.
-In terms of writing prompts, please refer (but not limited) to Table A3 in the supplementary materials.
+In terms of writing evaluation prompts for CelebA attributes, please refer (but not limited) to Table A3 in the supplementary materials.

+We should notice FID score can be affected by various factors such as the image number.
+Each FID score in our paper is computed using images over 5K.
+For sanity check,
+we suggest directly comparing with the FID score of the images from baseline Stable Diffusion in the same setup.
+Please refer to Section 4.1 Quantitative Metrics in the main paper and Section D in the supplementary materials for more details.

 ## Acknowledgements
 - Models